 VEGAN THAI GREEN SWEET POTATO CURRY

-And I’m here to tell you this is no bland curry.
-I’m not afraid of flavor and I cannot stand a bland curry and I’ve seen too many curries that use just 1 or 2 tablespoons of curry paste and all it does it taste like milk to me that way!
+This curry is high on flavor.
+I’ve seen too many curries that use just 1 or 2 tablespoons of curry paste and all it does it taste like milk to me that way!
 I added 4 tablespoons and it is perfect.
 A great punch of flavor, perfectly spiced (not too spicy) thanks to some red pepper flakes, fresh ginger and and some lovely textures going on.

 For this green curry, my love of sweet potatoes is the focus (aka: obsession).